 Subscribe by Email

 With summer in full swing, hopefully you’ve found yourself with some extra reading time.
 Out of over 70 books I’ve read since January 1, 2014, these are the top ten best.
 If you’re looking for a hot summer read, check these out.

 We Are the Goldens by Dana Reinhardt The emotional intensity.
 The slow, dramatic build-up.
-These are things I love about this story.From my review: “Reading this novel is like taking that first ride on a roller coaster and feeling the adrenaline and rush building over each tick-tick-tick as the coaster inches up to the top of its track until its riders can … Continue reading
+These are things I love about this story.From my review: “Reading this novel is like taking that first ride on a roller coaster and feeling the adrenaline and rush building over each tick-tick-tick as the coaster inches up to the top of its track until its … Continue reading

 A Cast of Stones (The Staff and the Sword #1)

 Desperate for coins enough to drown his painful past in drink, Errol agrees to deliver an urgent message to a nearby priest.
 Then an assassin destroys the message and nearly kills Errol, forcing him to flee with the priest and his companions.